Crate geo[−][src]

 A prelude which re-exports the traits for manipulating objects in this

 crate.
-Typically imported with use geo::prelude::*
+Typically imported with use geo::prelude::*.

 Macros